benashford/benashford.github.com/index.md

 ---
 layout: page
-title: Under Construction
+title: Index
-tagline: Placeholder
+tagline:
 ---
 {% include JB/setup %}

-## Nothing to see here
+## Welcome

-Placeholding page until something is ready...
+Just a few (well, one counts as 'a few' right?) articles on things I have found interesting.

 ## Posts